ibm-cloud-docs/EventStreams/eventstreams143.md

 ## Connecting applications
 {: #connecting_apps}

-The information that an application needs to connect has not changed, that is, a list of <code>bootstrap.servers</code>, <code>username</code>, and <code>password</code> are required.
+The information that an application needs to connect has not changed, that is, a list of <code>bootstrap.servers</code>, <code>username</code>, and <code>password</code> is required.
 However, the way these properties are retrieved has changed.

 <ul>
 <li>